edunad/free-internet-break-filters/README.md

 ```

 ### Different propositions
 - No propositions yet, a link to the file will be added here.
-If you found a better way to solve this problem, check **Contributing**
+If you found a better way to solve this problem, check [Contributing][Contributing]

 ### QA
 > "Would this break the hosting website?
 For example github?"